Thynix/pyProbe/index.md

 ## Explanation

-These estimates are based on results gathered with the probes introduced in build 1409.
+These estimates are based on results gathered with probe requests.

 The network size is estimated by gathering identifier probe results, and comparing the number of distinct identifiers with the total number of samples.
 Based on the assumption that the results are from nodes selected from the entire network at random, as the probes are designed to do, this allows guessing the size the network would have to be to give that proportion.
 The instantaneous size estimate does this with an hour of samples, and as such estimates how many nodes are online at that moment.